-(c) Includes leviable bays within Bondi Junction, Chatswood, Parramatta and St Leonards.
+(b) Includes leviable bays within Bondi Junction, Chatswood, Parramatta and St Leonards.

-(d) From 1 January 2015, off-street parking spaces within certain suburbs surrounding the Melbourne CBD are levied at \$950.00.
+(c) Off-street parking spaces within certain suburbs surrounding the Melbourne CBD are levied at \$960.00.

-VIC An annual Congestion Levy applies to all off-street parking spaces in both private and public car parks within a specified area surrounding the Melbourne CBD.
-From 1 January 2015, owners of off-street parking spaces are levied \$1,340 per parking space.
+VIC An annual Congestion Levy of \$1,360 per parking space applies to all off-street parking spaces in both private and public car parks within a specified area of the Melbourne CBD.
+A concessional rate of \$960 applies to off-street parking spaces in a number of suburbs surrounding the Melbourne CBD.